 Your doctor may recommend one of the antidepressant drugs to help lift postpartum depression.
 These drugs can be very effective, but they don't work overnight, and they may have unwanted side effects or react badly with other medications you may be taking.
 Ask your doctor how long it will take before you feel better, what side effects you might experience, how long you'll need to take the medication, and how to taper off when you're ready.

 Antidepressants and Breastfeeding

 If you're breastfeeding, it's important to know that antidepressants can be passed to your baby through your breast milk.
-If you have safety concerns, it's best to talk to your doctor.
+Although this is shown to be safe for many drugs, it's best to talk to your doctor if you have safety concerns.
 Postpartum depression itself poses risks to an infant, if a new mom goes without needed treatment.
-And babies can grow and thrive on infant formula, if that's the best choice for everyone's well-being.

 Swift action to lift postpartum depression is important for a healthy mother and child.
 Without treatment, depression can last for many months and may have long-term consequences for you and your baby.
 Research suggests that postpartum depression can interfere with bonding between mother and child, which can lead to behavior problems and developmental delays when your child gets older.

 If you're feeling depressed, the following strategies may help you feel better.

 Spend time with other new mothers who can relate to what you're going through.